wuhan66/YOLO-EMAC/README.md

 ```
 # 🚀 YOLO-EMAC with FlashAttention

-This repository provides an efficient training pipeline for YOLOv12 using [Ultralytics](https://github.com/ultralytics/ultralytics) and [FlashAttention](https://github.com/Dao-AILab/flash-attention), enabling high-speed object detection on multi-GPU setups.
+This repository provides an efficient training pipeline for YOLO-EMAC using [Ultralytics](https://github.com/ultralytics/ultralytics) and [FlashAttention](https://github.com/Dao-AILab/flash-attention), enabling high-speed object detection on multi-GPU setups.

 ---